-In parity-violating electron scattering (PVES) experiments, one measures an asymmetry that can be expressed as where $\sigma+(\sigma-)$ are the cross sections for scattering longitudinally polarized electrons that are in the right-handed (left-handed) helicity state, meaning their spins are parallel (antiparallel) to the electron's momentum.
+Symmetry permeates nature and is fundamental to all laws of physics.
+One example is mirror symmetry, also called "parity symmetry": it implies that flipping left and right does not change the laws of physics.
+Laws for electromagnetism, gravity and the subatomic strong force respect parity symmetry, but the subatomic weak where $\sigma_R(\sigma_L)$ are the cross sections for scattering longitudinally polarized electrons that are in the right-handed (left-handed) helicity state, meaning their spins are parallel (antiparallel) to the electron's momentum.
 For deep inelastic scattering (DIS) from nuclear targets (DIS is defined as scattering in which the electron interacts with a single quark, almost independent of the surrounding quarks and gluons), this asymmetry can be written in a largely model-independent way as [3]

-$$A{\rm PV} = \frac{\sigma+ - \sigma-}{\sigma+ + \sigma-},\tag{1}$$ where G_F is the Fermi constant, α is the fine structure constant, $Q^2 \equiv -q^2$ with q the four-momentum transferred from the electron to the target, x is the Bjorken scaling variable and describes the fraction of momentum carried by the quark struck by the electron, y = (E - E')/E is the fractional energy loss of the electron with E(E') the incident (scattered) electron energy, $Y{1,3}$ are kinematic factors, and the variables $a{1,3}$ are related to the subatomic structure of the target.
-(See Methods section for a complete description.)
+In parity-violating electron scattering (PVES) experiments, one measures an asymmetry that can be expressed as where $G_F$ is the Fermi constant, $\alpha$ is the fine structure constant, $Q^2 \equiv -q^2$ with q the four-momentum transferred from the electron to the target, x is the Bjorken scaling variable and describes the fraction of momentum carried by the quark struck by the electron, y = (E - E')/E is the fractional energy loss of the electron with E(E') the incident (scattered) electron energy, $Y{1,3}$ are kinematic factors, and the variables $a{1,3}$ are related to the subatomic structure of the target.
+(See Supplementary Methods section for a complete description.)
 The first experiment (SLAC E122) to detect parity violation in electron scattering, led by C.Y.
 Prescott [4, 5], provided results that strongly favored a model attributed to Weinberg, Salam and Glashow [6-8], establishing it as the keystone of the now highly successful Standard Model of particle physics.
 PVES has subsequently been used as a sensitive probe to study diverse physics ranging from physics beyond the Standard Model [9, 10] to the structure of both nuclei [11] and the nucleon [12].